Chart Color Schemes

 Infrastructure

-Horsham has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Horsham has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly influence an area's performance.
-AreaSearch identified 16 projects likely impacting the region.
-Key initiatives include Avonnefields Regional Development, Grampians Health's Horsham Hospital Campus Redevelopment Masterplan Implementation, Horsham Residential Growth Areas Development, and Horsham Recreation Infrastructure Improvements.
-The following list details those most relevant:.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 16 projects that are expected to impact the area.
+Notable projects include Avonnefields Regional Development, Horsham Hospital Campus Redevelopment Masterplan Implementation (Grampians Health), Horsham Residential Growth Areas Development, and Horsham Recreation Infrastructure Improvements.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.